GA-Merced/seir-seal-website/src/content/docs/reference/04-00-terminal.md

 Both Vim and Nano have many more features and commands to explore.
 Choosing between them often comes down to personal preference and the complexity of your text editing tasks.
 Vim is known for its steep learning curve but offers powerful text manipulation capabilities, while Nano is more straightforward and beginner-friendly.

+# PowerShell vs. Bash: Understanding the Differences

+## What is PowerShell?

+**PowerShell** is a powerful and extensible command-line shell and scripting language developed by Microsoft.
+It was first introduced in 2006 and is primarily designed for managing and automating tasks on Windows systems.
+PowerShell provides a rich set of features and libraries for system administration, automation, and scripting.

+## How PowerShell Differs from Bash

+While both PowerShell and Bash are command-line shells used for interacting with computer systems, they have distinct differences:

+### 1. Command Syntax

+- **Bash**: Bash primarily uses simple, text-based commands and relies on a combination of external utilities and shell built-ins for most tasks.
+It uses space-separated command-line arguments and pipes for command chaining.

+- **PowerShell**: PowerShell uses a consistent verb-noun syntax for its commands, which are called "cmdlets" (pronounced "command-lets").
+Cmdlets are objects that pass data between each other using a structured format.
+PowerShell emphasizes object-oriented pipelines.

+### 2. Object-Oriented Approach

+- **Bash**: Bash primarily deals with text streams, making it suitable for text processing.
+However, handling structured data and objects can be less intuitive.

+- **PowerShell**: PowerShell is designed with a strong focus on handling structured data and objects.
+It treats everything as an object, making it well-suited for managing and manipulating data in a structured manner.

+### 3. Cross-Platform Support

+- **Bash**: Bash is the default shell on most Unix-like operating systems, including Linux and macOS.
+It is also available for Windows through third-party tools like Cygwin and Windows Subsystem for Linux (WSL).

+- **PowerShell**: While PowerShell was initially exclusive to Windows, Microsoft introduced **PowerShell Core** (now known as **PowerShell 7** and later) as a cross-platform version.
+PowerShell Core extends support to Linux and macOS, making it available on a wider range of systems.

+### 4. Ecosystem and Libraries

+- **Bash**: Bash has a rich ecosystem of Unix utilities and a long history of shell scripting.
+It integrates well with existing Unix tools and libraries.

+- **PowerShell**: PowerShell comes with an extensive set of built-in cmdlets for system administration tasks on Windows.
+It also integrates with the .NET Framework and has access to the vast .NET ecosystem, allowing for powerful automation and scripting.

+## Default Shells for Common Operating Systems

+- **Linux**: The default shell for most Linux distributions is **Bash**.
+However, some distributions may use alternatives like **Dash** for scripting due to its lightweight nature.

+- **macOS**: macOS also uses **Bash** as the default shell in most versions, although Apple has been transitioning to **Zsh** as the default shell in recent macOS releases.

+- **Windows**: On Windows, the default shell is **PowerShell**, specifically **PowerShell 5.1** (as of Windows 10).
+However, **PowerShell 7** (or later) can be installed for cross-platform compatibility.

+In summary, PowerShell and Bash are powerful command-line shells with their own strengths and purposes.
+PowerShell excels in managing Windows systems and emphasizes structured data handling, while Bash is the default choice for Unix-like systems with a vast ecosystem of Unix utilities.
+The choice between them often depends on the target platform and specific use cases.